A career in finance starts at Bond

 The Master of Finance course is a quantitatively rigorous program which integrates innovative subjects that highlight the Bond Business School's excellence in experiential and case-based teaching.
 The classes combine theoretical knowledge in Finance with practical insights delivered through case studies and guest lectures.
 Team building is encouraged through group projects and communication skills are enhanced through class presentations.
-The small class sizes in the Master of Finance course allow for personalised attention and unparalleled access to Bloomberg terminals at our two trading rooms.
+The small class sizes in the Master of Finance course allow for personalised attention and unparalleled access to Bloomberg terminals at our Bond FinTech Hub.
 The program equips students to think critically, communicate professionally, work collaboratively, make ethical and responsible business decisions, and work effectively in a global business context characterised by change and uncertainty.
+Show less

 - FINC71-305 Derivative Products

 - FINC71-601 Corporate Finance